Access & Support Services

 FM Systems Installed in Venues at RIT

-FM systems are installed in over 30 venues at RIT, including general classrooms, laboratories, auditoriums and theaters.
+FM systems are installed in more than 30 venues at RIT, including general classrooms, laboratories, auditoriums and theaters.
 Signage outside the venue indicates that there is a system present and informs the user where the receivers can be obtained (e.g. box office, sound control booth, HelpDesk).
 Receivers are loaned free of charge; users are required to leave a driver's license or picture ID.
 A list of venues is available on the CSS webpage.

-Associate+Bachelor's Degree Transfer Programs
+Associate+Bachelor's Degree Programs

 Master of Science Program in Secondary Education of Students who are Deaf or Hard of Hearing (MSSE)